-'''

-MI_DATUM

-mi_qual_constant_nohostvar(MI_AM_QUAL_DESC qualDesc);
+MI_DATUM mi_qual_constant_nohostvar(MI_AM_QUAL_DESC qualDesc); qualDesc points to the qualification descriptor.

-'''

 To help calculate the cost of a qualification function, the am_scancost purpose function can extract the constant and column arguments and evaluate the distribution of the specified constant value in the specified column.
 Function arguments can include constants from two sources: